smizell/hyperdescribe/hyperdescribe-draft-0.1.0.md

 * `meta` is a Meta Object.
 It is OPTIONAL.
 * `properties` is an Array of Property Objects.
 It is OPTIONAL.
-* `links` is an Array of Transition Objects, which MUST all be safe, idempotent links.
-It is OPTIONAL.
-* `actions` is an Array of Transition Objects, which MUST all be non-safe, idempotent links.
+* `transitions` is an Array of Transition Objects.
 It is OPTIONAL.
 * `entities` is an Array of Entity Objects.
 It is OPTIONAL.

 ### Example: Translated to HTML+RDFa